somjit101/Self-Driving-Car/README.md

 The dataset can be downloaded from [here](https://github.com/SullyChen/driving-datasets).

-In this implementation we have used the [training set](https://drive.google.com/file/d/1Ue4XohCOV5YXy57S_5tDfCVqzLr101M7/view?usp=sharing) with Approximately 45,500 images, 2.2GB.
+In this implementation we have used the [training set](https://drive.google.com/file/d/1Ue4XohCOV5YXy57S_5tDfCVqzLr101M7/view?usp=sharing) with Approximately **45,500** images, 2.2GB.
 One of the original datasets made in 2017, the data was recorded around Rancho Palos Verdes and San Pedro California.

 Data format is as follows: `filename.jpg angle`

 ## Network Architecture

-The network consists of 9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
+The network consists of **9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers**.

 The convolutional layers were designed to perform feature extraction and were chosen empirically.
 We use strided convolutions in the first 3 convolutional layers with a 2×2 stride and a 5×5 kernel and a non-strided convolution with a 3×3 kernel size in the last 2 convolutional layers.